fake-sage/rn-assignment4-11018835/README.md

 # rn-assignment4-11018835
 Project README
-This project consists of two React Native components: Home and LoginIn.
+This project consists of two React Native components: Home and Login.
 Below is a detailed explanation of each component, their functionality, and the components used within them.

 Home Component
 The Home component represents the main screen of a job listing application.
 It is structured as follows: